 Nationwide permits (NWPs) are a type of general permit issued by the Chief of Engineers and are designed to regulate with little, if any, delay or paperwork certain activities having minimal impacts.
 Proposed NWPs or modifications to or reissuance of existing NWPs will be adopted only after the Corps gives notice and allows the public an opportunity to comment on and request a public hearing regarding the proposals.
 An activity is authorized under an NWP only if that activity and the permittee satisfy all of the NWP's terms and conditions.
 Activities that do not qualify for authorization under an NWP still may be authorized by an individual or regional general permit.

-6.6 Summary
+7.8 Summary

-A summary of the findings for the preliminary environmental permitting investigation of the Option 2 new boilers is:
+A summary of the findings for the preliminary environmental permitting investigation of the Option 3A Boiler 100 upgrade and two new package boilers is as follows: